plausible/wordpress/readme.txt

 * Our product is updated several times per week and with this plugin you always have access to all the latest features
 * Automatically includes tracking code in the header of your site
 * Simple plugin settings page with easy options
+* View your Plausible stats directly in your WordPress dashboard (and grant access to other user roles too)
-* Disables tracking of admin-level users by default
+* Tracking of admin users is disabled by default (you can optionally disabled tracking of other user roles too)
-* Tracks external link clicks and 404 error pages by default
+* File downloads, external link clicks and 404 error pages are tracked by default
-* Serve the script as a first-party connection from your domain name
+* Custom events can be setup using CSS class names
 * Integrate with Google Search Console so you can see search queries people use to find your site in Google's search results
 * Keep an eye on your traffic with weekly and/or monthly reports email and Slack reports
 * Get traffic spike notifications via email or Slack so you don't miss being on the Hacker News